 - Get in and out of the water using only upper body

-Candidates who pass the the water survival assessment will be sent to the San Diego Miramar College Regional Police Academy.
-The 25 week academy offers four cohorts per year.
+Candidates who pass the water survival assessment will be sent to the San Diego Miramar College Regional Police Academy.
+The 25-week academy offers four cohorts per year.
 Physical training will consist of:

 - Speed and distance running